avazqueznj/InspectionBrickWeb1/replit.md

 - Uses UUID-based inspection IDs and UTC timestamps.
 - Raw BRICKINSPECTION EDI data is stored for debugging.
 - Comprehensive error logging and duplicate detection for inspection uploads.

+**Analytics Dashboards:**
+- Collapsible statistics panels on Inspections and Defects pages showing key metrics
+- Inspections page: Top assets with defects, users by inspection count, components with most defects, defects by severity
+- Defects page: Assets with most defects, components with most defects, defects by status, zones with most defects
+- Uses Recharts for bar chart visualizations
+- Data cached for 5 minutes with manual refresh option (only exception to no-caching rule)
+- Collapsed state persisted in localStorage per page

 **Core Concepts:**
 - **Defects Table:** Records represent inspection checks.
 Severity 0 means no defect (audit trail), 1-10 are actual defects (needs repair).
 Defects are sorted by severity (DESC) then time (DESC) for real-time monitoring.